-Opposition procedure46
+Opposition Procedure

-- Member States shall provide for an efficient and expeditious administrative procedure before their offices for opposing the registration of a trade mark application on the grounds provided for in Article 5.
-Any Member State may, in addition, provide that the registration of a trade mark application may be opposed on the grounds provided in Article 4.47 - 2.
-The administrative procedure referred to in paragraph 1 shall at least provide that the proprietor of an earlier right referred to in Article 5(2) and (3) (a) and (d)48 shall be able to file a notice of opposition. - 3.
-The parties shall be granted, at their joint request, a minimum of two months in the opposition proceeding in order to explore the possibility of an amicable settlement between the opposing party and the applicant. ^{49 50}
+1. Member States shall provide for an efficient and expeditious administrative procedure before their offices for opposing the registration of a trade mark application on the grounds provided for in Article 5.

+- 2. The administrative procedure referred to in paragraph 1 shall at least provide that the proprietor of an earlier right referred to in Article 5(2) and (3), point (a), and the person authorized under the relevant law to exercise the rights flowing from a protected designation of origin or geographical indication referred to in Article 5(3), point (d) shall be able to file a notice of opposition.
+A notice of opposition may be filed on the basis of one or more earlier rights, provided that they all belong to the same proprietor, and on the basis of a part or of the totality of the goods or services in respect of which the earlier right is protected or applied for, and may be directed against a part or the totality of the goods or services in respect of which the contested mark is applied for. - 3.
+The parties shall be granted, at their joint request, a minimum of two months in the opposition proceeding in order to allow for the possibility of an amicable settlement between the opposing party and the applicant.
-50 HU, SE: delete paragraph 3.

-46 EE, NL, MT : delete Articles 45 to 49 or render them optional.

-47 HU: delete second sentence of (1).

-48 AT: delete "and (3)(a) and (d)".

-FR: replace paragraph 3 by the following : "(3) The parties shall be granted, a minimum of two months before the opposition proceeding, unless they jointly request otherwise, in order to negotiate the possibility of an amicable settlement between the opposing party and the applicant."

-Article 46 Non-use as defence in opposition proceedings
+Non-Use as Defence in Opposition Proceedings

-- In opposition proceedings pursuant to Article 45, where at the filing date or date of priority of the later trade mark, the period of five years within which the earlier trade mark must have been put to genuine use as provided for in Article 16 had expired, upon request of the applicant the proprietor of the earlier trade mark who has given notice of opposition shall furnish proof that the earlier trade mark has been put to genuine use as provided for in Article 16 51during the period of five years preceding the filing date or date of priority of the later trade mark, or that proper reasons for non-use existed52.
-In the absence of proof to this effect the opposition shall be rejected.53 - 2.
-If the earlier trade mark has been used in relation to only part of the goods or services for which it is registered, it shall, for the purpose of the examination of the opposition as provided for in paragraph 1, be deemed to be registered in respect only of that part of the goods or services. - 3.
-Paragraphs 1 and 2 shall also apply where the earlier trade mark is a European Union trade mark.
+- 1. In opposition proceedings pursuant to Article 45, where at the filing date or date of priority of the later trade mark, the period of five years within which the earlier trade mark must have been put to genuine use as provided for in Article 16 had expired, upon request of the applicant the proprietor of the earlier trade mark who has given notice of opposition shall furnish proof that the earlier trade mark has been put to genuine use as provided for in Article 16 during the period of five years preceding the filing date or date of priority of the later trade mark, or that proper reasons for non-use existed.
+In the absence of proof to this effect the opposition shall be rejected. - 2.
+If the earlier trade mark has been used in relation to only part of the goods or services for which it is registered, it shall, for the purpose of the examination of the opposition as provided for in paragraph 1, be deemed to be registered in respect only of that part of the goods or services.

+3. Paragraphs 1 and 2 shall also apply where the earlier trade mark is a European Union trade mark.
 In such a case, the genuine use of the European Union trade mark shall be determined in accordance with Article 15 of Regulation (EC) No 207/2009.